andi1356/applications/README.md

 Contact: e-mail | LinkedIn | GitHub |

 I enjoy big challenges because those are the ones that come with big rewards!
-That being said this repository holds some of the projects I developed along the years as I studied Applied Informatics at the Technical Univerisity of Iasi, Romania.
+That being said this repository holds some of the python projects that I developed while I was a student at the Technical Univerisity of Iasi, Romania.

 For more info about me: